helixml/docs/content/helix/private-deployment/controlplane.md

 ### Install Control Plane pointing at any OpenAI-compatible API

-Install CLI and controlplane with OpenAI-compatible API key and base URL:
+Install the CLI and controlplane with OpenAI-compatible API key and base URL:

 ```
 ./install-helix.sh --cli --controlplane --openai-api-key YOUR_OPENAI_API_KEY --openai-base-url YOUR_OPENAI_BASE_URL